Duality between Cartier crystals and perverse $\mathbb{F}_p$-sheaves, and application to generic vanishing: Cartier modules

 \begin{cor} Assume that $\Spec R$ is connected and that $F^{rj}_*R$ is free for all $j \geq 1$.
 Then for any ind-coherent Cartier module $M$, $R^i\ind_X(M) = 0$ for all $i > 0$. \end{cor} \begin{proof} Embed $M$ in an injective $J \in \QCoh_X^{C^r}$.
 By the proof of \autoref{strongly ind-acyclic is ind-acyclic for regular}, $J/M$ satisfies the property of \autoref{strongly ind-acyclic is ind-acyclic for regular}, so it is $\ind_X$-acyclic.
 Since $J$ is injective, it is also $\ind_X$-acyclic, so we conclude using \autoref{ind exact if first module is qalg}. \end{proof} \begin{rem} In fact, the same proof shows that for all $i > 1$ and any (non-necessarily ind-coherent) Cartier module $M$, $R^i\ind_X(M) = 0$. \end{rem}

 The idea now is to deduce the case of a general Noetherian $F$-finite ring, using the special case above.

-\begin{lem} Assume $X = \Spec R$ is connected, and let $M$ be an ind-coherent Cartier module.
+\begin{lem} Assume that $X = \Spec R$ is connected, and let $M$ be an ind-coherent Cartier module.
 Then $R^i\ind_X(M) = 0$ for all $i > 0$. \end{lem} \begin{proof} By \cite[Remark 13.6]{Gabber_notes_on_some_t_structures}, there exists a Noetherian $F$-finite $\bF_p$-algebra $S$ such that $F_*S$ is free and $R$ is a quotient of $S$.
-Set $R \eqqcolon S/I$, $Y \coloneqq \Spec S$ and let $f \colon X \inj Y$ be the closed immersion corresponding to the surjection $S \surj R$.
+Set $R \eqqcolon S/J$, $Y \coloneqq \Spec S$ and let $f \colon X \inj Y$ be the closed immersion corresponding to the surjection $S \surj R$.
 Since $X$ is connected, the image of $f$ lives in a connected component of $Y$.
 Hence, we may assume $Y$ is also connected.

-Let $f^\flat$ denote the right adjoint of $f_*$.
+Let $f^\flat$ denote the right adjoint of $f_*$, i.e. the functor given by taking an $S$-module $M$ to its $I$-torsion elements $M[I]$ (see \autoref{affine Grothendieck duality} for a more general setup).
 We can extend this functor to quasi-coherent Cartier modules.
-Indeed, if $M$ is a Cartier module on $S$, then the $I$-torsion elements $f^{\flat}M = M[I]$ of $M$ is stable under the Cartier structure of $M$.
+Indeed, if $M$ is a Cartier module on $S$, then the $J$-torsion elements $f^{\flat}M = M[J]$ of $M$ is stable under the Cartier structure of $M$.
 By construction, this functor preserves ind-coherent objects, and for any Cartier module $M$ on $R$, the natural map $M \ra f^\flat f_*M$ is an isomorphism.

 Given that $f^\flat \circ \ind_Y = \ind_X \circ f^\flat $ (this is true for their left adjoints), and all these functors preserve injectives (their left adjoints are exact), we obtain that $Rf^\flat \circ R\ind_Y = R\ind_X \circ Rf^\flat $.